qcxc123/EE4705_Project_2_group_9/README.md

 # EE4705 Project 2 Group 9: General Knowledge Education Dialogue Models

 This repository was created for a module on Human-Robot Interaction.
-It contains the source code for three general knowledge education dialogue models created using the TA provided code, [RetGen](https://github.com/dreasysnail/RetGen) and [Rasa](https://github.com/RasaHQ/rasa).
+It contains the source code for three general knowledge education dialogue models created using the TA provided RNN code, [RetGen](https://github.com/dreasysnail/RetGen) and [Rasa](https://github.com/RasaHQ/rasa).
 The RetGen and Rasa models can be interacted with individually or jointly.
 The RetGen model is a knowledge-grounded conversational model jointly trained on multi-turn dialogue and document retrieval.
 The Rasa model is a task-oriented model which generates multiple-choice questions for a variety of subjects, accepts a number as an answer, and keeps track of score.
 It also provides an explanation for the answer when available (for the science dataset).
 The RetGen folder was forked from the RetGen repository and modified.
 There is no need to clone/fork the Rasa repository as it can be installed as a package.

 ## Environment
-### TA model
+### Retrained RNN model
-To run the TA model, follow the instructions in the EE4705 Project 2 manual.
+To run the retrained RNN model, follow the instructions in the EE4705 Project 2 manual.
 Set up the environment:
 1. Create a new Pycharm project and set the base interpreter to Python 3.6
 2. Install TensorFlow 1.2.1 via
 ```bash